 María Mercader (b.
 Chetumal, 1991)

-Since 2017 she has been working as the art director of Árbol Rojo Cine, a non-profit collective that seeks to decentralize the production, education and distribution of the film industry in Mexico and create opportunities in the southern communities.
+Since 2017 I have been working as the creative director of Árbol Rojo Cine, a non-profit collective that seeks to decentralize the production, education and distribution of the film industry in Mexico, creating opportunities in the southern communities.